ajatoledo/octoprint-docker-setup/mjpeg-streamer.md

 # `mjpg-streamer` Outside of Octoprint

+⚠️ **WARNING**: `mjpg-streamer` should not be used on untrusted networks!
+By default, anyone with access to the network that `mjpg-streamer` is running on will be able to access it

 ## Running `mjpg-streamer` Outside of Octoprint

 Users may choose to run `mjpg-streamer` camera stream outside of Octoprint, but working with `mjpg-streamer` isn't always *easy*.